Gallery

 How is the order in which we should deliver it?

 Since there were so many types of content and variables one needs to consider, the amount of combination to experiment with was practically endless.
 The tricky thing here was figuring out which variable we wanted to experiment with.
-We went back to the drawing board to separate which variables we thought would have outsized impact.
+I went back to the drawing board to separate which variables I thought would have outsized impact.

 We decided to zero in on figuring out what to deliver and where to deliver it.
 This focus emerged from our belief that the right information, presented in the right medium, could significantly shift user perception and engagement with air quality issues.